-Twin Cities refugees feel 'panic' for families to reunite after flights canceled
+Refugees in limbo as flights cancelled

 Hassan Sharif stocked up on extra food and made plans to move into a bigger apartment as he prepared for his 14 year-old daughter Mustariya’s arrival in Minneapolis from Ethiopia.
-She had her bags packed and her refugee travel documents in hand when she got notice that her flight had been abruptly canceled.
+She had her bags packed and her refugee travel documents in hand when she got notice that her flight had been abruptly cancelled.

 “She said, ‘It broke my heart,’” Sharif recalled.
 “She was crying about it.

 The spread of COVID-19 prompted the U.N.
-High Commissioner of Refugees and International Organization for Migration this week to temporarily suspend refugee flights, prompting confusion and disappointment among the Twin Cities refugees who were waiting to be reunited with family members.
+High Commissioner of Refugees and International Organization for Migration last week week to temporarily suspend refugee flights, prompting confusion and disappointment among the Twin Cities refugees who were waiting to be reunited with family members.

 It has also raised concern among some refugee advocates that disruptions caused by the virus make it less likely that the U.S. will hit even the historically low ceiling of refugee admissions set by the White House last fall.